i1ya-kznts9v/csharp-mini/CSharpMini/README.md

 ### An implementaion of CSharpMini language in Ocaml

-This is a homework for functional programming course
+This is a homework for MM functional programming course

 License: LGPL